 Doing any of that, however, meant taking a few risks.
-The first of those approached in the market ahead.
+The first of those was to be found in the market ahead.
 Lemks was her father’s head spy in Hallandren, a man who had lived among Idris’ enemies for approaching two decades.
 Vivenna had corresponded with him on several occasions, writing letters at her father’s order to gain practice.
-He had wanted her familiar with the Idris intelligence branches in T’Telir, should she need to contact them during her life in the city.
+The king had wanted her to be familiar with the Idris intelligence branches in T’Telir, should she need them during her life in the city.

 Now, her father’s foresight had worked against him--and for Vivenna.
-Lemks knew her, and was familiar with taking orders from her.
+Lemks knew her, and was accustomed to taking orders from her.
 The king himself had told Lemks to obey Vivenna’s commands as if they had come from him.
 The spy wouldn’t question--indeed, he hadn’t questioned, when Vivenna had sent him a letter to request a meeting.
-Her messenger, who had left Idris just before she herself, had traveled much faster.
-Her reply had come when she was still a few days out of T’Telir.
+Her messenger had left Idris just before she herself, but had been able to travel much faster.
+Lemks’s reply to her had come when she was still a few days out of T’Telir.

 A meeting arranged.
 In a restaurant at the market.
-Vivenna had been the one to suggest market day--that much more likely that a foreigner in the city wouldn’t be noticed or harassed.
+Vivenna had been the one to suggest market day--on such a day, it was even less likely that a foreigner would be noticed or harassed.

 It sounded logical.
 Her plan seemed good.
 She was prepared.
 Why, then, did she feel so utterly daunted when she entered the market?

-She stood quietly, a cog in the flow of human traffic onto the vast field.
+She stood quietly, a rock in the flow of human traffic onto the vast field.
 She had been to markets in Idris before--every four years, her father sponsored a large fair.
-And, there had been the palace courtyard back home.
-Plus, she’d read of T’Telis and its market.
+Plus, she’d been tutored about T’Telir and its market.

-None of that had adequately prepared her for the sight of that enormous swath of land, covered in tents, pens, buildings, and people.
-There didn’t appear to be much reason or direction to the organization of the area.
-Most of the buildings seemed to be a single story, but there were as many tents as there were permanent structures, and they’d been thrown up in a haphazard method.
-There were no more cobblestones, only sand and dirt with the occasional patch of grass, and the streets appeared to have simply been made where people felt like going--and where there weren’t buildings to impede them.
+None of that had adequately prepared her for the sight of such an enormous swath of land, covered in tents, pens, buildings, and people.
+There didn’t appear to be much reason or direction to the organization.
+Most of the buildings were a single story, but there were so many tents, and they’d been thrown up in a haphazard method.
+There were no cobblestones here, only sand and dirt with the occasional patch of grass, and the streets appeared to have simply been made where people felt like going.

 Merchants yelled out what they sold, banners waved in the wind, and entertainers vied for attention.
-It was an orgy of color and motion that shocked Vivenna’s brain for a moment.
+It was an orgy of color and motion that shocked Vivenna’s brain.

 “Wow,” Peprin said quietly.